Content Security Policy (CSP) Guide: From Permissive to Strict Without Breaking the App

 Conclusion: Fortifying Your Web Application with CSP

 Content Security Policy is an indispensable tool in the modern web security toolkit.
-While its implementation requires careful planning and continuous refinement, the protection it offers against client-side attacks like XSS is unparalleled.
+The implementation takes careful planning and ongoing refinement, but the protection it gives you against client-side attacks like XSS is hard to match with anything else.

 Ready to Build a Bulletproof CSP?